 If you are new to these ordering methods, your customers may not know it’s still an option to order from you right now.
 Therefore, it’s essential to spread the word on as many platforms as possible so your customers know you’re open for business and ready to feed them.

-Utilize your website, online ads, and the social media presence you’ve built up to alert your customers that you’re open for business with delivery and pick-up orders.
+Utilize your website, online ads, and the restaurant's social media you’ve built up to alert your customers that you’re open for business with delivery and pick-up orders.
 Remove the extra step by linking them to the best way to place an order–be it your app, your website, your preferred third-party service, or even your phone number.

 Spreading the word is easier than you think–check out how Honeygrow, which is offering free delivery and curb-side pickup, uses a quick video to encourage their Facebook audience to consider Honeygrow for their next meal.